Jeremy Jordan (singer, born 1973): Biography

 In 1994, it was reported that Jordan, then promoted by Giant Records as a young pop music sex symbol, was putting the finishing touches on a new album scheduled for release early the following year.
 The cover was photographed by acclaimed fashion photographer Bruce Weber, who had previously captured Jordan in a nude photoshoot for Interview magazine — images that generated considerable buzz at the time and contributed to his rising image as a daring, photogenic performer.
-Jordan's growing confidence in front of the camera, contrasting it with his shy offstage personality.
 However, despite the anticipation, the second album ultimately never materialized.
 Years later, in 1999, Jordan briefly returned to music with the song "A Girl Named Happiness (Never Been Kissed)", featured on the soundtrack of the film Never Been Kissed, starring Drew Barrymore, in which Jordan himself also appeared.
 The song received its own official music video, though a commercial single release was never issued.

 Since 1994, Jordan has transitioned into acting and has appeared in a number of films, including Falling Sky with Brittany Murphy, television films like Twisted Desire with Melissa Joan Hart, as well as independent films such as Leaving Las Vegas with Nicolas Cage, Julian Po with Christian Slater, and Nowhere directed by Gregg Araki.